 The largest ethnic group among AAPIs in the state is the Asian Indian community, whose population has more than doubled in the past decade and now makes up 28 percent of the Asian American population.
 The second-largest is Chinese Americans at 15 percent, followed by Vietnamese and Filipino communities at 12 percent each of the N.C.
 AAPI population.
 In addition, North Carolina has become home to significant ethnic minority communities from Southeast Asia, many of whom have come to the state as refugees.
 They include the Montagnards from mountain regions of Vietnam, including members of Jrai, K’ho, Rhade and other tribes.
 North Carolina also has one of the largest Hmong communities with 10,800 Hmong residents in 2010 who came to the state from Southeast Asia.
 Understanding the diversity, size and needs of these unique communities requires an accurate count in the 2020 census.

 When the Asian American and Pacific Islander communities are undercounted, political boundaries may not accurately represent reality.
 Undercounting results in Asian Americans and Pacific Islanders being denied a full voice in policy decision-making.
 As a result, their communities’ different needs may not be represented or prioritized according to their real share of the population.
 It would also impact how federal funding is allocated to states and localities.
 Many programs that impact Asian American and Pacific Islander communities are based in whole or in part on census-derived data.

-NCAAT, along with other state partners, is working on strategies to get us a complete count in N.C.
+NCAAT, along with other state partners, has worked on strategies to get us a complete count in North Carolina.